dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-installation.md

 Three core user groups are included in the package:

-- IDSR access (view metadata/view data)
+- IDS access (view metadata/view data)
-- IDSR admin (view and edit metadata/no access to data)
+- IDS admin (view and edit metadata/no access to data)
-- IDSR alerts (view metadata/capture and view data)
+- IDS alerts (view metadata/capture and view data)

 The users are assigned to the appropriate user group based on their role within the system.
 Sharing for other objects in the package may be adjusted depending on the set up.
 Refer to the [DHIS2 Documentation on sharing](#sharing) for more information.